dstroud/dreamsequence_dev/README.md

 - Quick selection of scale-appropriate chords, plus custom chord editor
 - Three sequencers configurable for mono, poly, kit, arp, and hybrid modes
 - MIDI/CV Harmonizers to transform incoming notes/voltages into new sequences
-- Eight custom scale masks for each of the nine song-level scales
+- Eight custom scale masks for each song scale
-- Up to six NB voices- or merging of multiple sequences into a single voice
+- Support for up to six Nota Bene (NB) voices, or merging of sequences to a single voice
-- Song Arranger to build fixed or looping compositions from chord patterns
+- Song Arranger to build fixed-length or looping compositions from chord patterns
-- Events to change any script or voice parameter, plus control CV gear via Crow
+- Events to change any script or voice parameter, plus control over CV gear via Crow
 - Independent division and swing settings for sequences and Crow clock output
 - Algorithmic chord and sequence pattern generation

-Despite the depth of its feature set, Dreamsequence is designed to be approachable for people of all musical backgrounds.
-After learning a few basics, sketching out a new song idea takes just a few minutes.
+Dreamsequence is designed to be approachable for people of all musical backgrounds.
+After learning a few basics, sketching out a new song takes just a few minutes.

-If you have feedback, questions, or creations to share, join the conversation at l.llllllll.co/dreamsequence
+If you have feedback, questions, or creations to share, join the conversation at [https://llllllll.co/t/dreamsequence](https://llllllll.co/t/dreamsequence)

 Cheers,
 Dan